 I have a new plot at a different community garden.
 I’m thankful that I managed to get a spot for the season; I had to wait in line for TWO hours to get it, but it was worth it!

 After hours and hours of hard work, I managed to fill half the plot with tomato, eggplant, sweet pepper, and watermelon plants.
 The other half is mostly empty except for butternut squash and pumpkin plants.
 I put down weed barrier and straw to try and control the weeds.
-Oh, and there’s also a grape plant growing next to the homemade grape trellis.
+Oh, and I planted a grape vine next to the homemade grape trellis.

 I don’t feel like posting everything all at once, so I’ll just show you what I’m excited about this week.
 I finally succeeded in growing eggplants.
 In fact, they are fruiting better than everything else so far.